spotify/scio/site/src/paradox/FAQ.md

 #### Why can't I have an SCollection inside another SCollection?

 You cannot have an SCollection inside another SCollection, i.e. anything with type `SCollection[SCollection[T]]`.
 To explain this we have to go back to the relationship between `ScioContext` and `SCollection`.
 Every `ScioContext` represents a unique pipeline and every `SCollection` represents a stage in the pipeline execution, i.e. the state of the pipeline after some transforms has be applied.
 We start a pipeline code with `val sc = ...`, create new `SCollection`s with methods on `sc`, e.g. `sc.textFile`, and transform them with methods like `.map`, `.filter`, `.join`.
 Therefore each `SCollection` can trace its root to one single `sc`.
-The pipeline is submitted for execution when we call `sc.close()`.
+The pipeline is submitted for execution when we call `sc.run()`.
 Hence we cannot have an `SCollection` inside another `SCollection` just as we cannot have a pipeline inside another pipeline.

 ### BigQuery questions